DreymaR/BigBagKbdTrix/README.md

 TODO/WIP for the BigBag Forum & web content (mostly for DreymaR's use):
 -----------------------------------------------------------------------
-- Some still find platform selection non-intuitive.
-Hmmm...
-	- Could we link to a specific platform box with platform specified?
-As in `page.html#anchor?platform=win`.
-	- Make it so that clicking the text `PLATFORMS` shows the how-to screen again (only seen initially now).

 - Platform box for Sequencing?
 And Modifiers?
 	- Colemak-eD too?
 	- Tarmak `DOWNLOADS` definitely should be boxed.
 But the Mac one doesn't show up?!